 - By the mid-1970s, over 50% of women were having annual Pap smears, and

-- By 1980 the figures had jumped to 80%.
-Over the same interval, deaths from cervical cancer declined by almost 70%. (source)
+- By 1980 women having pap smears jumped to 80%.
+And deaths from cervical cancer declined by almost 70%. (source)

 Today, there still are over 4,500 new cases of invasive cervical cancer diagnosed annually, with most of these occurring in women who have NEVER had a Pap smear.